 Allied customers can also use Nationwide's highly rated mobile app.
 In the app, drivers can easily access policy information, file a claim and get quotes.

-The one place where Allied doesn't shine is customer service reviews, which are middle-of-the-road.
-Consumers have reported an average number of complaints to the National Association of Insurance Commissioners about Allied, and it receives below-average consumer satisfaction scores from J.D.
+The one place where Allied doesn't shine is its middle-of-the-road customer service reviews.
+Consumers have reported an average number of complaints to the National Association of Insurance Commissioners (NAIC) about Allied, and it receives below-average consumer satisfaction scores from J.D.
 Power.

 Unfortunately, the only way to get a quote for an Allied policy is to contact an independent agent, as Allied insurance quotes aren't available online.
 However, Allied's parent company, Nationwide, does offer online quotes, along with many of the same services and benefits.